Faculty Senate Bylaws (view as PDF File)

 Responsibilities.
 The committee is responsible for recommending policies and procedures for evaluation of faculty instruction and for using evaluation results to improve instruction.
 The composition of the committee should reflect the various instructional styles of the disciplines and should include at least one faculty member familiar with measurement techniques.

 Composition.
 No fewer than 10 faculty members, at least one member representing each academic college and the Library, at least one member with expertise in survey development; two students; ex officio: Executive Director of the Office of Planning, Evaluation and Institutional Research or designee and the Executive Director of the Walker Center for Teaching and Learning or designee.

-Faculty Administrative Relations Committee (elected by the full faculty)
+Faculty Administrative Relations Committee

 Responsibilities.
 The Faculty Grants committee considers proposals for grants funded by the University of Chattanooga Foundation endowment.
 Proposals are evaluated on the basis of overall merit using a rubric.
 The potential contribution of the research or creative activity to the University or to the researcher’s discipline is a basic criterion.
 The committee encourages the applicant to seek funds from other sources when needs so indicate; it sometimes recommends small seed-money grants with this end in view.
 The committee recommends awards for grant proposals to the Provost/Vice Chancellor for Academic Affairs.
 The chair reports the grants awarded to the Senate.